 With a nagging hip problem or a dodgy ankle the first thing is to rule out an any damage to the joint that would contraindicate treatment and then see how the joints themselves move.
 After this I want to see how the patient balances on one leg, how they squat, and how they engage their core.

 Most of the time, all these things need some improvement.
 An ideal place to start is by working with our core, the stable base, through a fundamental movement – the squat.
 I would start the patient on hands and knees in the quadruped position and make sure they can engage their core muscles to be stable.
 If they can then I have them rock back into the hips with a straight back.
 Then the fun starts – the “low bear” position.
 The same idea as the quadruped but they are now on their toes.
-From here we can do whatwe all learned to do to stand up – crawl back into a squat.
+From here we can do what we all learned to do to stand up – crawl back into a squat.
 This developmental movement loads the whole body while keeping the core strong.
-It uses the hips to drive the movement and helps the ankle get into the appropriate position so as not be overloaded.
+It uses the hips to drive the movement and helps the ankle get into the appropriate position so as not to be overloaded.
 How far apart the feet are or which direction they turn does not matter as much so long as it feels natural.
 Our hips and pelvis are unique to us and we all work within our own anatomy.

-In the videos you can see these corrective movements.
+In the video, you can see these corrective movements.
 It is important to remember that if you are having pain it is necessary to consult a healthcare professional first to diagnose the problem and rule out any internal injury to the joints.
 These exercises should not cause pain or an increase in pain but should help increase stability.
 So, if it hurts, avoid doing them until you can see your healthcare professional to take a closer look at the problem and how you are moving.
 Results are optimized with the combination of both corrective exercise and manual therapy that is customized to you by an appropriate healthcare professional.

 SUBSCRIBE to Vida Youtube Channel to gain access to additional instructional and home exercise videos on many common conditions.